Happy2703/Academic-Projects/Project#1 Predicting Diabetes using Logistic Regression/README.md

 This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).

-Feel free to reach out to any of the project members mentioned above for any queries or suggestions.
+Feel free to reach out to any of the project members mentioned above with any queries or suggestions.